cebamps/advent-of-code-2022/notes.md

 # Day 20: Grove Positioning System

+(Numbers given here are based on an -O2 build.)

 Performance was a bit disappointing at first, so I looked to optimize my initial part 2 solution to bring total runtime down from its ~63 seconds.